Git Over Reticulum

 Serving Pages Over Nomad Network

-In addition to providing Git repository access via the Git remote helper protocol, rngit can also run a Nomad Network compatible page node.
+In addition to providing Git repository access via the Git remote helper protocol and command-line tools, rngit can also run a Nomad Network compatible page node.
 This allows users to browse repository information, view file contents, inspect commit history and access repository statistics through any Nomad Network client.

 When enabled, the page node provides a complete interface to your repositories, with automatic Markdown to Micron conversion, syntax-highlighted code browsing, and detailed commit, diff and statistics views.